rubino25/RatOS/site/docs/configuration/chamber_filter.md

 # Chamber Filter Control

-RatOS comes with a built in chamber filter control.
+RatOS includes built-in chamber filter control functionality.

 ## Prerequisites

-To be able to use the chamber control feature you just need to configure a generic fan with the name `filter`.
+To use the chamber control feature, you only need to configure a generic fan named `filter`:

 ```
 [fan_generic filter]